percy-raskova/dremeldocs/docs/API.md

-# AstraDocs API Reference 📚
+# DremelDocs API Reference 📚

-Complete API documentation for all scripts and modules in the AstraDocs pipeline.
+Complete API documentation for all scripts and modules in the DremelDocs pipeline.

 ## Scripts Overview